Even the greatest, most successful products eventually decline.

 By now, your product is resonating with customers and demand is growing quickly.
 At this point, you’ll often see a take-off moment where sales begin to grow exponentially.

-During the growth stage, you’ll also experience a rise in competition.
-As your product catches on, others will take notice and begin to enter the market alongside you.
-With competition increasing, comparing your product to competitors’ may show you how to increase your market share even more and improve your product for a secondary or even tertiary release.
+During the growth stage, you’ll also experience a rise in competition and market saturation.
+As your product catches on, others will notice and enter the market alongside you.
+With competition increasing, comparing your product to competitors may show you how to increase your market share and improve your product for a secondary or tertiary release.

 4. Maturity Stage

-With maturity usually comes a decline in sales growth.
+With maturity usually comes a decline in sales and market growth.

-Keyword here being growth, as you may not experience a decline in actual sales volume.
+The keyword here is growth, as you may not experience a decline in actual sales volume.
 Rather, the consistent growth you’d experience during the previous stage will slow.
-Sales may be flat month-over- month, even year-over-year for some.
+Sales may be flat month over month, even year over year for some.

 You might see increased efforts in marketing strategies as competitors strive for their piece of the market share.
 Price undercutting, promotions, and social media campaigns begin in earnest, with each competitor striving to achieve a certain amount of customer and brand loyalty.

 Once the maturity stage hits, it’s crucial to begin preparing for the decline and next cycle.
-In some cases, this may be where you start to explore v2’s of your hero product (think Sony launching new PlayStation models as sales of older versions begin to slow).
+In some cases, this may be where you explore v2’s of your hero product (think Sony is launching new PlayStation models as sales of older versions begin to slow).

 Again, if you’re already operating in a constant state of product development and innovation, and constantly launching new products and product lines, reaching the maturity stage with some products will simply open the door for others to grow.